 Swimming: Adam Peaty wins the 4x100m mixed medley, the 100m breaststroke and the 50m breaststroke titles at the European Championships.
 He breaks his own 100m breaststroke world record, setting a new fastest time of 57.00 seconds - 0.13 seconds quicker than his previous best time.

-Motor Sport: Fernando Alonso and his Toyota team-mates Sebastian Buemi and Kazuki Nakajima win the Le Mans 24 Hours race.
+Motor Racing: Fernando Alonso and his Toyota team-mates Sebastian Buemi and Kazuki Nakajima win the Le Mans 24 Hours race.
 In August Alonso announces that he will retire from Formula 1 at the end of the season.

 On 2nd September Ferrari's Kimi Raikkonen sets the fastest lap in F1 history to take pole position at the Italian Grand Prix, his lap of one minute 19.119 seconds equating to an average of 163.793mph.